kmackay/emk/docs/manual.md

 relative paths and project/build dir placeholders are replaced based on the current scope.
 If the Python module is found, it is imported (if it was not previously imported), with the current working directory set to the directory that the Python module was found in.
-An emk module instance is created by calling Module(<current scope name>) on the Python module instance.
+An emk module instance is created by calling Module(&lt;current scope name>) on the Python module instance.
 This can be any callable that returns an emk module instance, but is usually a class named Module.

 An emk module instance must provide a new_scope() method that takes the new scope type, and returns an